intel/pti-gpu/chapters/metrics_collection/LevelZero.md

 Starting from version 1.1, Level Zero provides this value as `timerResolution` field of `ze_device_properties_t` structure in cycles per second.
 Also it can be retrieved with the help of Intel(R) Metrics Discovery Application Programming Interface as part of device information as `GpuTimestampFrequency` symbol (look into "Device Information" section from [here](./MetricsDiscoveryAPI.md) for details).

 #### OpenCL(TM) Kernels
-Common stragety of metrics to kernel mapping for OpenCL(TM) kernels may be the following:
+A common strategy of metrics to kernel mapping for OpenCL(TM) kernels may be the following:
 1. Collect kernel timestamps based on [OpenCL(TM) device activity tracing](../device_activity_tracing/OpenCL.md) mechanism;
 2. Convert device timestamps into host timestamps with the help of `clGetDeviceAndHostTimer` function (Time Correlation section [here](../device_activity_tracing/OpenCL.md));
 3. Convert host timestamps into Level Zero kernel timestamps with the help of `zeDeviceGetGlobalTimestamps` function (Time Correlation section [here](../device_activity_tracing/LevelZero.md));